Learn how you can leverage technology and last mile grocery delivery solutions to boost business and improve customer experience.

 So, you know the travel time from one location to the next.
 Which means you can track idle time.

-After you add lunch breaks, rests, refuelling/resupply stops, you know the exact number of deliveries each driver can handle during a shift.
+After you add lunch breaks, rests, refueling/resupply stops, you know the exact number of deliveries each driver can handle during a shift.

 But you also increase the speed of delivery.
 That grows the rate of fulfilment, so you can easily handle multi-stop routes in dense urban areas.